Fine-Tuning Language Models to Know What They Know: Experiments

 \paragraph{Results and Discussion} The results of this experiment are summarized in \cref{table:idk-alignment}.
-As anticipated, the IDK accuracy was consistently lower than the Dual-Question accuracy across all models, as they are encouraged to refuse answering uncertain questions, which is necessarily considered incorrect.
+As anticipated, IDK accuracy was consistently lower than dual-question accuracy across all models, because allowing the model to refuse to answer uncertain questions inherently counts against its direct accuracy score.
 The findings revealed a significant improvement in the fine-tuned models.
-Even though they were not explicitly fine-tuned for the IDK prompt, the IDK Alignment improved significantly across all scales.
-Most notably, on the 3B scale, alignment increased from 59.88\% to 78.07\%.
+Crucially, the IDK alignment improved significantly across all scales (e.g., increasing from 59.88\% to 78.07\% on the 3B model) despite the models never being fine-tuned on this specific IDK prompt.
+This zero-shot improvement demonstrates that ESMA's gains are not merely the result of prompt-template bias or overfitting to the dual-question training format.

-Furthermore, the All Alignment metric improved substantially and consistently, particularly in the 3B and 7B variants.
-This provides another supporting evidence that ESMA effectively strengthens the underlying metacognitive association between knowledge and meta answers, allowing the model to rely on internal representations and processes regardless of whether they were elicited through an independent meta-assessment (i.e., dual-questioning) or integrated directly into its task-solving behavior (i.e., IDK prompting).
+Furthermore, the all alignment metric improved substantially and consistently, particularly in the 3B and 7B variants.
+By maintaining alignment across entirely different elicitation formats, this cross-format consistency directly mitigates the concern that the model is merely experiencing an illusion of knowing.
+Together, these results suggest that ESMA successfully develops a more robust metacognitive alignment, rather than relying on prompt-template bias or IoK.